Written by Dr Sara Tookey

 For Autism-like symptoms:

-Research by Kentrou and collegues (2019) found that conditions such as anxiety and mood disorders can present with symptoms that overlap with autism, potentially leading to misdiagnosis.
-Similarly, a study by Katzman and collegues (2017) highlighted how anxiety disorders can mimic ADHD symptoms in adults.
+Research found that conditions such as anxiety and mood disorders can present with symptoms that overlap with autism and ADHD, often leading to misdiagnosis (Kentrou et al., 2019; Katzman et al., 2017).

-If your symptoms are recent or situational, they may be due to life changes, stress, or other environmental factors rather than a neurodevelopmental condition.
-In these cases, addressing the underlying issues may be more beneficial than pursuing an ADHD or autism diagnosis.
+Generally, if your symptoms are recent or situational, they may be due to life changes, stress, or other environmental factors rather than a neurodevelopmental condition.
+In these cases, addressing the underlying issues may be more beneficial than pursuing an ADHD or autism diagnosis at first instance.

 The Right Time and Approach